thma/lambda-ski/part2.md

 y        = fix
 ```

-So why don't we just reuse the Haskell native implementations of these combinators to reduce our expressions `implicitely`,
+So why don't we just use the Haskell native implementations of these combinators to reduce our expressions `implicitely`,
 rather than building our own graph reduction to `explicitly` reduce them?

 It turns out that Matthew Naylor already wrote about this idea more than a decade ago in [The Monad Reader, issue 10](